canyon289/SpookyAuthorNLP/report/capstone_report.md

 Singular Vector Decomposition is a method that reduces the number of columns in a matrix to the ones that provide the least amount of redunancy.
 In machine learning terms this is referred to as dimensionality reduction.
-The idea is by giving the learniing algorith less features that provide more information it will have an easier time predicting the underlying patterns in the data.
+The idea is by giving the learning algorithm less features that provide more information it will have an easier time predicting the underlying patterns in the data.
 This technique posed some challenges as it was returning negative values, which cannot be used by the Naive Bayes classifier, but it was